GIC Logo

 Path:

 Football + strong academics.
-No athletic scholarships but often great financial aid.
+No athletic scholarships but often great financial aid packages.

 NAIA